zegLine/thuBOT/README.md

 ## PlantUML and Diagrams

-Useful docs for PlantUML (Use case diagram for requirements specification): https://plantuml.com/use-case-diagram
+Useful docs for PlantUML: https://plantuml.com/

+Create your diagrams (if needed) in the `docs/` folder as .puml files, and afterwards export them as PNG files to `docs/generated/`